SPIRITUAL LIFE SOCIAL EVENTS CLUBS & LEADERSHIP OPPORTUNITIES

-UPPER SCHOOL COUNCILS, CLUBS, AND LEADERSHIP OPPORTUNITIES
+UPPER SCHOOL CLUBS AND LEADERSHIP OPPORTUNITIES

 Membership to LCA’s chapter of the National Beta Club is granted to high school students beginning the second semester of the ninth grade with a transcript reflecting a 90 percent or above.
 Grades are reviewed after the spring semester for the induction ceremony held the following fall.
 This club emphasized scholarship, leadership, and service.